 No course starting with 0 or GS offered by the University-wide General Studies Program.
-However, "Course No. 099713 Human Ecology: Rivers" taken in 2015, 2016 can be counted.
-Furthermore, students who entered in 2014 and 2015 can use a maximum of 2 credits of University-wide General Studies courses as FLA-wide Special Education Electives (SE).
+However, "Human Ecology: Rivers" (Course No. 099713) taken in 2015 or 2016, and a maximum of 6 credits of Summer Session in East Asian Studies and Japanese Language Courses taken in or after 2018 can be counted as SE Electives.
+Furthermore, students who entered in 2014 and 2015 can use a maximum of 2 credits of University-Wide General Studies Courses as FLA SE Electives.